Manikantacb/Manikantacb/README.md

 - 🌱 I’m currently learning Probability and Statistics for Data Science.

-- 👯 I’m looking to collaborate on projects related to healtcare data science.
+- 👯 I’m looking forward to collaborate on projects related to healtcare data science.
 I have always wanted to solve challenges in the healthcare industry.
-The power of AI can solve biggest problems in this industry and I would like to leverage my skills and work on impactful projects.
+The power of AI is Impeccable and can solve the biggest problems in this industry and I would like to leverage my skills and work on impactful projects.

+- 🤔 I’m looking for Mentors who can guide me through my data science journey.

+- 💬 Ask me about data science, machine learning or deep learning.

 <!--